 A Wolf-Dog Hybrid Named Hoss

-He’s tall, long, and lean like a German Shepherd, and has the shiny black coat of a Black Lab, along with the silly, smiling personality also characteristic of that breed.
+He’s tall, long, and lean like a German Shepherd, and has the shiny black coat of a Black Wolf, along with a silly, smiling personality.

 The physical strength exhibited in his majestic stance demands respect, yet he seems unaware of this.
 He’s compliant, obedient and gentle, as if he has no idea he could effortlessly and easily overpower the people around him and snap any one of us in his powerful jaws, should he choose to be the decision maker.